- New Commentary on Challenging the validity of a will

 - File Cover Sheets for all publications have been completely re-formatted for a better look.

-- Commentary enriched to include a new section ‘What an attorney can’t do’.
+- Powers of Attorney Commentary enriched to include a new section ‘What an attorney can’t do’.
 Commentary also enriched to include Instruments made in other states.

 - Making life a little easier for practitioners – look out for Blank Deed, Agreement and Execution Clauses folder in the matter plan at the end of each Getting the Matter Underway.